 The Critic

 In conclusion, The Critic was a clever, witty show that was ahead of its time.
 While it may have struggled to find an audience when it first aired, it has gained a cult following in the years since its cancellation.
 The show's humor was sharp, and its characters were well-rounded and surprisingly relatable.
 The show's blend of movie parodies and self-deprecating humor made it a standout in the crowded world of animated sitcoms.
 Fans of the show remember it fondly and consider it one of the best animated comedies of the 1990s.

-The Critic is a series that is currently running and has 2 seasons (23 episodes).
-The series first aired on January 26, 1994.
+The Critic is a series that ran for 2 seasons (23 episodes) between January 26, 1994 and on Fox

+The Critic